proycon/folia/docs/source/introduction.rst

 in a single XML file.
 This facilitates keeping all annotation layers in sync with eachother and prevents incomplete or loss of information.
 The single-document approach is not just limited to the annotation and text, but also encompasses the document structure and document mark-up (e.g. basic text styling).
-Nevertheless, there exists a FoLiA mechanism that does allow you to take a more stand-off approach and store annotations in seperate external FoLiA documents if absolutely needed.
+Nevertheless, there exists a FoLiA mechanism that does allow you to take a more stand-off approach and store annotations in separate external FoLiA documents if absolutely needed.

 This documentation is limited to describing, in great detail, how FoLiA works, for more about the motivation behind the